DavidVujic/python-polylith-docs/docs/installation.md

 # Installation

+## uv, Hatch, PDM, Pantsbuild, Maturin and Pixi

+No globally added tools needed.
+Add the project-specific dependencies (see the [Setup](setup.md) and [Projects & pyproject.toml](projects.md) section), and the build hook plugins to add support for the Polylith structure and when packaging libraries.

 ## Poetry
 ### Add Poetry plugins
 With the `Poetry` version 1.2 or later installed, you can add plugins.
 First, add the [Multiproject](https://github.com/DavidVujic/poetry-multiproject-plugin) plugin,